Yellowknife July 27th - The Narrows - just opposite Air Tindi - ready to go.

 The entire outfit set up to go.

-A heart-warming sight for a lonesome tourist in this bare land.
+A heart-warming sight for a lonesome tourist in this barren land.

 The egregious privilege of living in the age of fossil fuels.